openknowledge/workshop-cloudland-2023-cloud-muffel/3_paas/README.md

 In this exercise we want to create a DynamoDB table in and deploy a new version of our backend that that table.

+Note: Make sure you current directory is now `3_paas`.

 1. In the AWS management console open the DynamoDB page

     - Create a new DynamoDB table with the default configuration
+    - Use a partition key called "pk" with type string
+    - Use a sort key called "sk" with type string
     - Name it after your user
+    - Leave everything as is and create the table

 2. Build a new version of the backend